Amitkapadi/hamiltonian-path/README.md

 This repository finds at least one path for the pawn to visit all tiles on the board following the above rules, starting from any tile.

+### Solution

+Since, finding the Hamiltonian Path is a NP-complete problem, in the worst case running time complexity is O(N!).

+Backtracking algorithm is used to find a possible path.

+Initially, an adjacency matrix is generated according to the rules provided in the description section.
+Then, from the user provided entry point, the algorithm tries to find a possible path using backtracking.
+If it finds a valid path, prints the results and terminates.

 ### Instructions

 1) Clone the repository.